 Medium-Altitude Earth Orbit SAR satellites with a 406 MHz repeater capability, referred to as the MEOSAR space segment, are a significant enhancement to the original Cospas-Sarsat System.
+The USA, the European Commission (EC) and the Russian Federation began consultations with Cospas-Sarsat in 2000 regarding the feasibility of installing 406 MHz SAR instruments on their respective medium-altitude Earth orbit navigation satellite constellations.
 Following experiments and studies performed in the early 2000s by the USA in conjunction with Canada and France using the DASS payloads on the GPS constellation, the Council decided to undertake a thorough demonstration and evaluation of the performance of a 406 MHz MEOSAR alerting system, compatible with existing Cospas-Sarsat 406 MHz beacons.
-(See section 5.4, "System Evolution")